abdouMca/itaFrontend/README.md

 ###Description :

-It' simple mobile app based on IONIC (apache-corodova) & AngularJS (ng-cordova) developed for "ITA information Trafic Algerie" facebook group to help people share positions and situation with realtime status
+It's a simple mobile app based on IONIC (apache-corodova) & AngularJS (ng-cordova) developed for "ITA information Trafic Algerie" facebook group to help people share their positions and traffic status with photo and short message,

 ###How to use